Belis0811/Unet/README.md

 pip install -r requirements.txt
 ```
 ## Data Processing
-First, make sure you are at the correct working directory.
+First, make sure you are in the correct working directory.
 Then direct to the `notebooks` folder by
 ```
 cd notebooks
 ```

-run every cell in the `process_data.ipynb` file, which includes image loading, processing, and data splitting.
+Run every cell in the `process_data.ipynb` file, which includes image loading, processing, and data splitting.

 *Note that we use **Spatial Light Interference Microscopy(SLIM)** images of unlabeled CHO cells at different magnifications (10x,40x), which can
-be find at the directory: `Unet/data/sample_data`.
-By default we will process 40x data, if you would like to process 10x data, pleaes change the
+be found in the directory: `Unet/data/sample_data`.
+By default, we will process 40x data, if you would like to process 10x data, please change the
 TRAIN_PATH and TEST_PATH at the first cell to the following:*
 ```
 TRAIN_PATH = os.path.abspath("../data/sample_data/10x_magnification")